 - Grayscale Investments currently owns roughly 400,000 Bitcoin and purchases over $100 million dollars worth each week, putting it on track to own 3.4% of all Bitcoin by January 2021.
 Grayscale also holds about $4 billion worth of Ether (ETH).

 - Fidelity Investments conducted a survey of 774 institutional investors in June 2020 and found that 36% own cryptocurrencies or derivatives.
-Even more important for the future, 80% say they see something appealing in the asset class.
+Even more important for the future, 80% say they see something appealing in the digital asset class.

 - Through the first half of 2020, more than 20 financial institutions, ranging in assets from $10 million to more than $5 billion, revealed they owned bitcoin via the Grayscale Bitcoin Trust, a publicly traded investment vehicle that owns Bitcoin and loosely tracks its price.